-- 26. Use two unspaced hyphens to indicate a dash in typing: It was William Dean Howells--not Henry James--who first said, "Live all you can--it's a mistake not to."
-(Most word-processing programs will automatically change two unspaced hyphens to an unbroken two-space dash: from -- to -.
-This is fine.) - 27.
-A gerund-the -ing form (present participle) of a verb used as a noun-requires the possessive case preceding it.
+26. Use two unspaced hyphens to indicate a dash in typing: It was William Dean Howells--not Henry James--who first said, "Live all you can--it's a mistake not to."

+27. A gerund--the -ing form (present participle) of a verb used as a noun--requires the possessive case preceding it.
 Incorrect: T. S. Eliot publishing "The Waste Land" in 1922 is one of the most significant events in twentieth-century literature.